Configure an OIDC provider

 ### Issuer validation and RFC 9207 [#issuer-validation-and-rfc-9207]

-`requireIssuerValidation` defaults to `true`, requiring the provider to return the `iss` parameter on the authorization response (RFC 9207, a mixup-attack defense that matters when several IdPs are in play).
-Providers that do not implement RFC 9207 — FusionAuth among them — omit that parameter, and every callback fails with `issuer_missing` until the flag is set to `false` for that provider.
-The ID token's `iss` claim is still validated against discovery independently of this flag, so disabling RFC 9207 does not disable issuer checking entirely.
+`requireIssuerValidation` defaults to `true`, requiring the provider to return the `iss` parameter on the authorization response.
+RFC 9207 defines this as a mixup-attack defense that matters when several IdPs are in play.
+Providers that lack RFC 9207 support (FusionAuth included) omit that parameter, so every callback fails with `issuer_missing` until the flag is set to `false` for that entry.
+The ID token's `iss` claim is still checked against discovery regardless of this flag, so turning off RFC 9207 does not disable issuer checking entirely.

 Because the flag accepts environment values, the string `"false"` is parsed as the boolean `false` (not coerced to `true` the way `Boolean("false")` would be).
 Keep the default `true` and override per provider only where the provider provably lacks RFC 9207 support.